Targeted Immunisation Thresholds for the Contact Process on Power-Law Trees: Introduction

 \item Suppose $\tau \in (2.5,3]$.
 Then for any $\delta>0$ we can find $\rho_1, \rho_2 > 0$ such that for small $\lambda$

 \item Suppose $\tau>3$.
 Then for any $C>0$ we can find $\rho_1, \rho_2 >0$ such that for small $\lambda$

 \end{enumerate} \end{theorem*}

 \begin{remark} These are asymptotic results as $\lambda\to 0$ and the truncation threshold has $\T=\T(\lambda) \to +\infty$.
-In particular, the truncated degree distribution $\tilde q$ will have first moment larger than 1 and the truncated Galton-Watson tree will be supercritical, as is mandatory for the contact process to have any chance to survive.
-More generally and even when not explicitly stated, many of our results require the hypothesis that $\lambda>0$ is sufficiently small to be satisfied. \end{remark}
+In particular, the truncated degree distribution $ X \1_{X\le \T}$ will have first moment larger than 1 and the truncated Galton-Watson tree will be supercritical, as is necessary for the contact process to have any chance to survive.
+More generally and even when not explicitly stated, we will generally work on the assumption that $\lambda>0$ is sufficiently small. \end{remark}

-\begin{remark} In the case $\tau<2.5$, if we also choose $\T(\lambda)=\rho \lambda^{-\frac 1 {3-\tau}}$, we thus obtain a phase transition in $\rho$ where: \begin{itemize} \item For $\rho$ smaller than the critical value, the contact process gets extinct almost surely \item For $\rho$ larger than the critical value, the truncation does not have any sensible effect on the survival probability, which is at most changed by a multiplicative constant when $\lambda\to 0$ as compared to $P_{\rm surv}(\lambda)$. \end{itemize} \end{remark}
+\begin{remark} In the case $\tau<2.5$, if we also choose $\T=\rho \lambda^{-\frac 1 {3-\tau}}$, we thus obtain a phase transition in $\rho$ where: \begin{itemize} \item For $\rho$ smaller than the critical value $\rho_c$, the contact process gets extinct almost surely \item For $\rho$ larger than the critical value $\rho_c$, the truncation does not have any appreciable effect on the survival probability, which is at most changed by a multiplicative constant when $\lambda\to 0$ as compared to $P_{\rm surv}(\lambda)$. \end{itemize} \end{remark}

-\begin{remark} In the cases where $\tau \geq 2.5$, we believe a similar phase transition occurs, from almost sure extinction of the contact process, to a survival probability which is essentially the same as without immunisation, and in line with~\eqref{Untruncated_Tree_Asymptotics}.
+\begin{remark} In the cases where $\tau \geq 2.5$, we believe a similar phase transition occurs, from almost sure extinction of the contact process, to a survival probability which is essentially the same as without truncation, and in line with~\eqref{Untruncated_Tree_Asymptotics}.
 However, our results are not as complete in those cases.
 First, we do not reveal a single critical value for $\rho$, but rather have to suppose $\rho$ large to get our large $\T$ estimates, and $\rho$ small to obtain our small $\T$ upper bounds.
 Second, if $\tau > 2.5$, we cannot even prove extinction of the process for small $\rho$, and instead we only get that the survival probability is significantly decreased.
 This is due to the difficulty of proving extinction of the contact process under some very unlikely but still possible events, like the truncated tree having many vertices with maximal degree adjacent to the root.
-Using our current techniques, we still can prove almost sure extinction of the infection, but only if we truncate at a much smaller degree $\T(\lambda)=O(\lambda^{-2})$. \end{remark}
+Using our current techniques, we still can prove almost sure extinction of the infection, but only if we truncate at a much smaller degree $\T=O(\lambda^{-2})$. \end{remark}

 \begin{remark} In the $\tau<2.5$ regime we are talking about trees of maximal degree $o(1/\lambda^2)$, and so the seminal result of \cite{pemantle1992contact} tells us that this survival is only weak, i.e. the infection will recover permanently in any finite neighbourhood.
 In this case, then, we expect another transition to strong (local) survival at larger orders of $\T$, but we will not look at this second transition in this article. \end{remark}